mcpdev80/yaml/README.md

 Click Create

+**Notice:** Please be patient for about 2 minutes until gitea is online.

 After creation has finished:
 - Access the route URL (you’ll find it e.g. in Networking > Routes > repository > Location)
 - This will take you to the Gitea web UI
 - Sign-In to Gitea with user gitea and password gitea
 - Clone the example repo:
-  - Click the + dropdown and choose New Migration
+  - Click the + dropdown on upper right corner and choose New Migration
   - As type choose Git
   - URL:  https://github.com/mcpdev80/quarkus-build-options.git
   - Click Migrate Repository
-- Click Create

 ## Create App Deployment and Build Pipeline
 After installing the Operator create a new deployment of your game-changing application:
 - Create a new OpenShift project workshop-int-userX
+  - Home > Projects right upper corner click on "Create Project"
 - Switch to the OpenShift Developer Console
+  - On the left side menu click on Administrator ther is a pulldown menu and click on Developer
 - Click the +Add menu entry to the left and choose Import from Git
-  - As Git Repo URL enter the clone URL for the quarkus-build-options repo in your your Gitea instance (There might be a warning about thie repo url that you can ignore)
+  - As Git Repo URL enter the clone URL for the quarkus-build-options repo in your your Gitea instance (There might be a warning about the repo url that you can ignore)
   - Click Show advanced Git options and for Git reference enter master
   - As Import Strategy select Builder Image
   - As Builder Image select Java and openjdk-11-el7 / Red Hat OpenJDK 11 (RHEL 7)